LunarWatcher/lunarwatcher.github.io/til/mssql/get-and-set-default-schema.md

 ---
 {
-    "title": "Get and set the default schema in MSSQL" }
+    "title": "Get and set the default schema in MSSQL", "type": "blog"
+}
 ---